ArchishmanSengupta/consistent-hashing/README.md

 # Consistent-Hashing
-A [WORK IN PROGRESS] Go library for distributed load balancing using consistent hashing (with bounded loads)
+A Go library for distributed load balancing using consistent hashing (with bounded loads)

 ## Installation